 In most cases a claimant doesn’t have to litigate his or her status until after someone dies.
 Which means your statute of limitations clock doesn’t start ticking until the moment of death.
-That’s not necessarily true for testamentary paternity actions.
+That’s not necessarily true for paternity actions in probate.

 What went wrong?

 Here’s the problem, F.S.
 95.11(3)(b) imposes a 4-year statute of limitations for all paternity actions, starting as of the date the putative child turns 18.
 By the time paternity’s being litigated for inheritance purposes the putative deceased father is almost always an elderly man, which means his putative children are usually middle aged adults.
 And that means F.S.
 95.11(3)(b) effectively bars most paternity actions in probate proceedings … even if you have irrefutable DNA evidence.